mas-bandwidth/gafferongames/content/post/the_go_stone.md

 Hi, I'm Glenn Fiedler.
 Welcome to [**Virtual Go**](/categories/virtual-go/), my project to create a physically accurate computer simulation of a Go board and stones.

-If you've ever played Go, you know that a biconvex go stone has an interesting wobble when placed on the board.
+If you've ever played Go, you know that a biconvex go stone has an interesting wobble when it's placed on the board.
 This wobble is a direct consequence of its unique shape.

-I'd like to reproduce this wobble in Virtual Go, so we're going to spend some time studying the shape of Go stones, in order to capture and simulate this wobble inside a computer :)
+I'd like to reproduce this wobble in Virtual Go, so let's to spend some time studying the shape of Go stones, so we can capture and simulate them with a computer :)

 ## Slate And Shell

 In Japan, Go stones are traditionally made out of slate and clam shell.

-They are quite beautiful.

 <img src="/img/virtualgo/slate-and-shell-in-ko.jpg" alt="slate and shell in ko" width="100%"/>

 Clam shell stones come in several grades of quality.
 The highest being yuki or "snow" grade with fine, regularly spaced lines.

 Go stones also come in different sizes.
-The thicker the stone, the more expensive it is, as only a small portion of the clam shell is suitable for making the larger stones.
+In general, the thicker the stone, the more expensive it is, as only a small portion of the clam shell is suitable for making them.

 <img src="/img/virtualgo/go-stone-side-profile-sizes.png" alt="go stone side profile sizes" width="100%"/>

-At first glance the go stone looks like it is an ellipse, but side-on you can see this is not the case.
+At first glance the go stone looks like an ellipse, but side-on you can see this is not the case.
 This shape is called a _biconvex solid_.
 I find this shape interesting because it is the intersection of two spheres.

 We can study this shape by looking at the intersection of two circles: